Find Accommodation in South Africa

 However, it can get a little confusing.
 There are a handful of similar terms used to describe this type of travel, like ‘adventure travel’, ’sustainable tourism’, ‘responsible tourism’, and ‘green travel’.
 Most of these loosely adhere to the principles of eco-tourism.
 A walk through a rainforest is not eco-tourism unless it also benefits the people who live there.
 And in the same vein, a safari trip is only eco-tourism if it raises awareness and funds to help protect wildlife.

-There are companies who market themselves as eco-tourism establishments, when in fact they are not.
+There are companies who market themselves as eco-friendly establishments, when in fact they are not.
 So it is up to the traveller to ask important questions about the trip’s ability to conserve and improve the destination.
 Often the term is used as a marketing tool to promote nature related tourism.
 However, placing a splendid hotel in the midst of a fragile ecosystem and calling it eco-tourism is ‘greenwash’.

 Two of the terms most often used interchangeably with eco-tourism are ’sustainable tourism’ and ‘responsible tourism’, both of which include aspects of eco-tourism.